sazanik/myelino-test/README.md

 - ContextAPI is selected as the global state control.
 As an example, a theme switch independent of the device theme is implemented
 - Fully working dark theme
 - As for the logic, I tried to use my observation experience and skills and implemented the most convenient version of the logic where it was not quite obvious from the user's point of view
+- Implemented the `React Query` for caching and advanced data fetching

-Since the server always returned a 404 code on any endpoints, including those with provided credentials, it was decided to build the project on typed mocks so that server interaction could be quickly hooked up if needed
+Since the server always returned a 404 code on any endpoints, including those with provided credentials, it was decided to build the own simple server on the Koa and filesystem storage on localhost (for quick development).

-This project is almost completely ready for commercial use the only thing left is to add an internationalization-framework such as `i18n`
+This project is almost completely ready for commercial use the only thing left is to add an internationalization-framework such as `i18n`, loader components and the optimistic updates for server calls

 Enjoy using it!